 We examined how music festivals have changed over the last few decades in the United States, along with how some famous-name festivals really stand out.
 Whether it is understanding drug and alcohol use or the type of people who attend these major events, our survey results give us a better understanding of what makes these major events so alluring to Americans everywhere.

-There’s no doubt: Music is an essential part of American lives, and Cloud Cover Music strives to bring easy, convenient, enjoyable music streaming to businesses around the country.
+There’s no doubt: Music is an essential part of American lives, and Cloud Cover Music strives to bring easy, convenient, enjoyable music for businesses around the country.
 To learn more about our services and how you can use legal music to enhance the customer experience, please visit CloudCoverMusic.com.

 To explore how the music festival experience has changed since the 1980s and earlier, we surveyed 665 people who had ever attended a major music festival and asked them to speak about their most memorable festival experiences.
 Our pool of respondents consisted of Woodstock ’69 attendees all the way to the most recent Coachella festival.
 Fifty-four percent of our respondents were men, and 46 percent were women.
 After qualifying our respondents for the survey by cross-referencing their reported dates of attendance with festival dates since the ’70s, we determined we had 26 people who attended festivals in the ’80s and earlier, 106 attendees from the ’90s, 235 who attended festivals from 2000 to 2010, and 298 who attended a music festival 2011 and 2018.
 We calculated rates of alcohol use, drug use, as well as other events that took place by asking respondents whether they participated or witnessed different festival activities, and then plotted the affirmative percentages by decade to compare how many people participated in X event by period.
 The most memorable artist asset could be a reflection of how frequently these bands perform at festivals versus other bands.
 Because this is a survey-executed campaign, and we asked certain respondents to reflect on their music festival experiences that potentially went back to the ’80s and ’70s or earlier, the data have certain limitations that include telescoping, selective memory, and exaggeration.